AndyObtiva/glimmer-dsl-libui/README.md

 The Glimmer GUI DSL provides object-oriented declarative hierarchical syntax for [LibUI](https://github.com/kojix2/LibUI) that:
 - Supports smart defaults (e.g. automatic `on_closing` listener that quits `window`)
-- Automates wiring of widgets (e.g. `button` is automatically set as child of `window`)
+- Automates wiring of controls (e.g. `button` is automatically set as child of `window`)
 - Hides lower-level details (e.g. `LibUI.main` loop is started automatically when triggering `show` on `window`)
-- Nests widgets according to their visual hierarchy
+- Nests controls according to their visual hierarchy
 - Requires the minimum amount of syntax needed to describe an app's GUI

 The Glimmer GUI DSL follows these simple concepts in mapping from [LibUI](https://github.com/kojix2/LibUI) syntax: